Illustration by Christine Fuller

 The Norfolk News of October 19th of the same year, reported that Martha Downes had been charged with feloniously breaking into the home of Robert Leeder and stealing several articles, and Jemima Downes with receiving the articles knowing them to be stolen.

-The sisters were both acquitted of the charges: there not being sufficient evidence.
+The sisters were both acquitted of the charges on the basis of insufficient evidence.

 Martha & Jemima Downes

-The Robert Leeder referred to in the case may well have been the 55 year old Robert Leeder found living in Church Street, Great Ellingham on the 1881 census.
-Robert was born in Old Buckenham and his occupation a shepherd.
+The Robert Leeder referred to in the case may well have been the 55 year old Robert Leeder found living in Church Street, Great Ellingham at the time of the 1881 census.
+Robert was born in Old Buckenham and he was working as a shepherd.

-Robert is said to be married but the census does not list a wife.
+Robert is said to be married.
+However, the census does not list a wife.
 It is possible that his wife was merely away from home on census night.

-Living with Robert is 29 year old Rebecca Townshend, born Attleborough and described as a housekeeper, together with her six year old daughter Mary Ann (born in Middlesbrough).
+Living with Robert is 29 year old Rebecca Townshend, born Attleborough, and her six year old daughter Mary Ann (born in Middlesbrough).
+Rebecca is described as a housekeeper.
+However, it is not clear whether Rebecca is housekeeping for Robert Leeder.

 1881 census RG11/1974/92, RG11/1974/83